Failure to intubate and prevent aspiration

 Reviewers were also critical of the decision to use LMA in a patient with a history of GERD and MI.
 The patient had a 'history that dictated protection of the airway.'
 However, it is unclear whether or not the family told the anesthesiologist that the patient had been treated for gastric reflux disease and UGI obstruction.
 Additionally, the anesthesiologist was not informed that the patient consumed a large meal at 11 p.m. while taking narcotics, which can delay gastric emptying.

-Three issues in this closed claim are relevant for comment.
-One of the physician reviewers commented regarding the defendant's change of anesthesia preference based on the wishes of the son.
+Three issues in this closed claim are relevant.
+One of the physician reviewers commented about the defendant's change of anesthesia preference based on the wishes of the son.
 It is risky for a physician to alter medical decisions at the request of family members without compelling evidence to do so.
 Would endotracheal intubation have changed the outcome?

 Records are to be completed contemporaneously and thoroughly to reflect accuracy in the care given.
 Late entries in a record can be identified, and if not labeled as a late entry with the current date and reason for the addition, will reflect negatively on the physician.

 Conflict among members of the health care team becomes an avenue for a plaintiff to search for evidence of negligence and malpractice.
-Open communication, a willingness to listen, humility, and shared respect among the professionals involved in one patient's care may enhance patient safety and reduce medical errors.
+Open communication, a willingness to listen, humility, and shared respect among care professionals may enhance patient safety and reduce medical errors.